Band on the Run: Side two

-Cover artwork
+Artwork and packaging

-The album cover photograph was taken in Osterley Park, West London, on 28 October 1973 by photographer Clive Arrowsmith from a concept by Hipgnosis and McCartney.
-It depicts the McCartneys, Laine, and six other well-known people dressed as convicts and posed as though caught by a prison searchlight.
-The six celebrities are: Michael Parkinson, Kenny Lynch, James Coburn, Clement Freud, Christopher Lee, and John Conteh.
+The album cover photograph was taken at Osterley Park, West London, on 28 October 1973 by photographer Clive Arrowsmith (Note: Arrowsmith had known McCartney from Liverpool.
+He was also a classmate of John Lennon's at the Liverpool College of Art, and the art director for the Beatles' radio show Ready, Steady, Go.) from a concept by Hipgnosis and McCartney.
+Mirroring the theme of the title track, it depicts the McCartneys, Laine, and six celebrities dressed as convicts and posed as though caught by a prison searchlight.
+The six celebrities are television presenter and journalist Michael Parkinson, singer and actor Kenny Lynch, actor James Coburn, broadcaster and politician Clement Freud, actor Christopher Lee, and boxer John Conteh.
 Arrowsmith said the photo used for the cover was one of four he found acceptable out of the 24 pictures he took during the session.
 The spotlight's low potency meant everyone had to stand still for two seconds for proper exposure, which was made difficult by the photographer and subjects reportedly being in a "substance haze" following a party held by Paul McCartney.
-The golden hue of the picture comes from Arrowsmith’s use of daylight film instead of nighttime Tungsten film, which would have been more typical for the setting.
+The golden hue of the picture comes from Arrowsmith's use of daylight film instead of nighttime Tungsten film, which would have been more typical for the setting.
+Parkinson recalled the shoot as "a lovely day, a family day", saying that "even though we resembled a motley crew we genuinely knew each other and liked the idea of posing together."